OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-4-git-best-practices/quiz/quiz.md

                     "To replace function names and variable declarations", "To speed up the compilation of the code" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "Code comments are best used to explain why something was done a certain way, helping future developers understand important decisions."
+                    "Comments should explain the why behind decisions, not describe obvious actions.", "Code comments are best used to explain why something was done a certain way, helping future developers understand important decisions.", "Good code should be self-explanatory with clear names; comments are for clarifying thought processes.", "Comments have no impact on code execution or speed."
+                ],
+                correctAnswer: 1
             }
         ];